- This event has passed.

 While many teachers may understand the significance of belonging for building classroom community and student comfort, they may be less aware of their power to promote belonging through their instructional choices and practices.

-During the session, Dr. Matthews and Dr. Alison Shell from Digital Promise will highlight the necessity for teachers to develop healthy mindsets as precursors to enacting equity-based teaching practices.
-They will also provide instructional strategies to help teachers analyze, coordinate, and adjust instruction in order to dismantle threats against students’ senses of belonging in the classroom and, generally, improve instruction.
-Last, they will explain what research suggests is critical for developing a sense of belonging to achieve academic success and provide strategies teachers can use to help create belonging in math class.
+During the session, Dr. Matthews and Dr. Alison Shell from Digital Promise highlight the necessity for teachers to develop healthy mindsets as precursors to enacting equity-based teaching practices.
+They also provide instructional strategies to help teachers analyze, coordinate, and adjust instruction in order to dismantle threats against students’ senses of belonging in the classroom and, generally, improve instruction.
+Last, they explain what research suggests is critical for developing a sense of belonging to achieve academic success and provide strategies teachers can use to help create belonging in math class.

 About the Presenters